 I also like to build and am always trying to find new uses for the Arduinos lying around on the bench and see how to

 combine different communication mediums like the Internet and radio to build greater things.
 It's all about convergence.

-I'm not a big fan of the old curmudgeons who still live in the past and think radio has to be isolated.
+I'm not a big fan of the curmudgeons who still live in the past and think radio has to be isolated.
 It's the 21st century, not 1913.
 Let's move forward.

-When time allows I try to update one of my blogs with my ham radio and other technical shennanigans at http://www.k5tri.com
+When time allows I try to update one of my blogs with my ham radio and other shennanigans at http://www.creative-chaos.com

 NAQCC Member #5993 www.naqcc.info

 TEN-TEN Member #76093 www.ten-ten.org

 The Amateur is Considerate...
 He never knowingly uses the air in such a way as to lessen the pleasure of others.

 The Amateur is Loyal...
 He offers his loyalty, encouragement and support to his fellow radio amateurs, his local club and the American Radio Relay League, through which Amateur Radio is represented.